SiddhantKodolkar/HeartDiseasePrediction/README.md

 The curve from the logistic function indicates the likelihood of something such as whether the cells are cancerous or not, a mouse is obese or not based on its weight, etc.

 For this project, a traget value of 1 will indicate that the patient is sufferring from a heart disease and a 0 will indicate a healthy heart.

+## Input tuple

+The input tuple will have the following:
+Age
+Sex
+Chest pain type(4 values)
+Resting blood pressure
+Serum cholestoral in mg/dl